adithya-s-sekhar/termux-setup/README.md

 ## How to Install

+The following folders will be deleted when you run this script.
+If you already use them, edit the script accordingly.

+- "~/.shortcuts"
+- "~/bin"

 1. Install [termux](https://github.com/termux/termux-app/releases/latest) and [termux-widget](https://github.com/termux/termux-widget/releases/latest) from github.
 2. Open termux and grant storage permissions with `termux-setup-storage`.
 3. Install the script with `curl -L https://raw.githubusercontent.com/adithya-s-sekhar/termux-setup/main/termux-setup.sh | sh`